Nextdoor/pg-bifrost/README.md

 ### Filtering

 pg-bifrost currently supports table level filtering in both a whitelist and blacklist mode.
 Use `whitelist` to include specific tables and `blacklist` to exclude tables.
 Note these are mutually exclusive.

+Additionally, there is a regex mode to enable matching multiple tables at once, using `whitelist-regex` and `blacklist-regex`

 ### Partitioning